piranha/gostatic/README.md

   current page.
 This tag page has path formed by replacing `*` in `<name-pattern>` with a tag name.

+- `relativize` - change all urls archored at `/` to be relative (i.e. add appropriate amount of `../`) so that generated content can be deployed in a subfolder of a site.

 - `external <command> <args...>` - call external command with content of a page as stdin and using stdout as a new content of a page.